Dr. Dennis Matthews

 Dr. Matthews has set the worldwide standard in pediatric physical medicine and rehabilitation.
 He is one of only 150 U.S. doctors in his specialty, and, as a top doctor in his field, has trained over a quarter of his U.S. colleagues and more than 20 international fellows.
 He currently chairs Children's Hospital Colorado Rehabilitation Center, which sees more than 4,500 pediatric patients annually with acquired or congenital disabilities.

-Dr. Matthews earned his medical degree at the University of Colorado at Denver and completed his residency in physical medicine and rehabilitation at The University of Minnesota.
+Dr. Matthews earned his medical degree at the University of Colorado and completed his residency in physical medicine and rehabilitation at The University of Minnesota.
 He is board-certified in Physical Medicine and Rehabilitation, Pediatric Rehabilitation Medicine and Neuromuscular Medicine.
 His current studies—on Duchenne muscular dystrophy, neuromuscular diseases and spasticity management—focus on promising areas and will further his goal of making life better in every way for each child and family he treats.